khimo/khimo.github.io/bli-guides/bli-quick-setup-guide.md

 A new feature that comes with _BeoLiving Intelligence_ included in both of its modes, is the ability to set content providers credentials (
 _TuneIn_ and _Deezer_) to all _Bang & Olufsen_ devices. _BeoLiving Intelligence_ will set credentials to every discovered device that has not been
-setted previously (this mean that _BeoLiving Intelligence_ does not override existing credentials).
+set previously (this mean that _BeoLiving Intelligence_ does not override existing credentials).
 To set content provider credentials follow the next steps:

 + Go to the _Settings_ menu and select your _BeoLiving Intelligence_.